 Established in 1995, the Pittsburgh Warburg Chapter brings together the German-American community and other interested individuals for discussions on important transatlantic topics affecting the region.
 The Chapter hosts a variety of events, including breakfast briefings in small groups of 10-25 people, luncheons that host 50 or more, and occasionally small dinner events.
 It also works closely with other local organizations including the Economics Club, the World Affairs Council of Pittsburgh, the Honorary Consul for the Federal Republic of Germany, and the German American Chamber of Commerce.
 The Chapter also works with local colleges and universities throughout the region to reach students and faculty.
 The Chapter has hosted numerous events on topics such as climate change, sustainability, immigration, technology advancement, and foreign and security policy.

-In 2017, the Pittsburgh Chapter held discussions with Metin Hakverdi, Member of the German Bundestag (SPD); Dr. Angela Stanzel, Policy Fellow at the Asia and China Program of the European Council on Foreign Relations (ECFR); Torsten Schimanski, Director of Open Enrollment Training for the New Jersey Manufacturing Extension Program (NJMEP); Christopher Cermak, Editor at Handelsblatt Global; and Juliane Schäuble, U.S. Correspondent for Der Tagesspiegel.
+Recent speakers at the Pittsburgh Chapter include James D. Bindenagel, Former U.S. Ambassador and Henry Kissinger Professor for Governance and International Security at the University of Bonn; David Gill, German Consul General in New York; Martin Klingst, Senior Political Correspondent with DIE ZEIT; Metin Hakverdi, Member of the German Bundestag (SPD); Dr. Angela Stanzel, Policy Fellow at the Asia and China Program of the European Council on Foreign Relations (ECFR); and Juliane Schäuble, U.S. Correspondent for Der Tagesspiegel.

 About the Chapter Director